Benefit Corporation Massachusetts

 Massachusetts benefit corps must submit annual reports that detail their progress toward creating public benefit and detailing activities to this end.
 These documents must also use the established third-party standard to assess the company's environmental and social impact.
 This standard must be completely transparent, thorough, responsible, and independent.
 It must measure the impact of the B corp on its customers, employees, global and local environment, and the society and community where its offices and suppliers are located.

 In some states, officers and directors of benefit corps have been criticized by shareholders for focusing too much on social benefit and not enough on financial benefit.
 However, Chapter 156E protects directors and officers by protecting them from liability for monetary damages or failure to create a public benefit, either general or specific.
 Provisions are also detailed for shareholders or directors to enforce proceedings against the company if it shirks its duty to provide public benefit.

 If you need help with establishing a Massachusetts benefit corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.